bernhardAxonIvy/doc/source/designer-guide/configuration/custom-fields.rst

 You can add as many other attributes as you like.
 E.g., :guilabel:`Icon`.

 .. warning::
-  The `indentation spaces <https://yaml.org/spec/1.2.2/#61-indentation-spaces>`__ needs to be the same in the whole yaml file.
+  The number of `indentation spaces <https://yaml.org/spec/1.2.2/#61-indentation-spaces>`__ needs to be the same in the whole yaml file.

 .. _custom-fields-locale: